matheo/BlankTheme/README.md

 ## Installation

-1. Clone the repository to src/themes/matheo-blank or copy the theme files to src/themes/Matheo/BlankTheme
+1. Clone the repository to `src/themes/matheo-blank` or copy the theme files to `src/themes/Matheo/BlankTheme`.
-2. Activate the Theme in the theme settings
+2. Activate the Theme in the theme settings.

 ## Support and Feedback